Netball: Description and rules

 Each team is allowed seven players on the court.
 Each player is assigned a specific position, which limits their movement to a certain area of the court.
 A "bib" worn by each player contains a one- or two-letter abbreviation indicating this position.
 Only two positions are permitted in the attacking shooting circle, and can therefore shoot for a goal.
-Similarly, only two positions are permitted in the defensive shooting circle; they try to prevent the opposition from shooting goals.
+Similarly, only two positions are permitted in the defensive shooting circle to prevent the opposition from shooting goals.
 Other players are restricted to two-thirds of the court, with the exception of the centre, who may move anywhere on the court except for a shooting circle.

 At the beginning of every quarter and after a goal has been scored, play starts with a player in the centre position passing the ball from the centre of the court.
 These "centre passes" alternate between the teams, regardless of which team scored the last goal.
 When the umpire blows the whistle to restart play, four players from each team can move into the centre third to receive the pass.
 The centre pass must be caught or touched in the centre third.

 The ball is then moved up and down the court through passing and must be touched by a player in each adjacent third of the court.
 Players can hold the ball for only three seconds at any time.
 It must be released before the foot they were standing on when they caught it touches the ground again.

 Contact between players is only permitted if it does not impede an opponent or the general play.
 When defending a pass or shot players must be at least 90 cm away from the player with the ball.
 If illegal contact is made, the player who contacted cannot participate in play until the player taking the penalty has passed or shot the ball.
 If the ball is held in two hands and either dropped or a shot at goal is missed, the same player cannot be the first to touch it unless it first rebounds off the goal.

+Equipment

+Aside from the court and nets, netball uses a ball that is around 70 cm in circumference and weighs 400 to 450 grams.
+Balls are made from leather, rubber, or similar material.

+A player typically wears a jersey or tank top with a skort or shorts.
+Players may alternatively wear specialist one-piece netball dresses, particularly at higher levels.
+These are accompanied by socks and trainers.
+Specialist netball dresses and jerseys usually have Velcro to attach a fabric patch bearing their position letter(s), which can instead be worn on bibs when wearing clothes without Velcro.